ArtHitParade

 The two bodhisattvas appear as identically dressed twins.
 They nevertheless have separate roles.
 Avalokiteshvara brings the infinite compassion and Mahasthamaprapta the power of wisdom.
 The main difference is the ornamentation of the frontal crown, a figure of Amitabha for Avalokiteshvara and the urn of wisdom for Mahasthamaprapta.
 In China they are respectively named Guanyin and Dashizhi.

-Carved in the early Tang dynasty, a pair of limestone bodhisattvas 67 cm high was separated by Christie's on September 13, 2018, fetching $ 3.25M and $ 2M including premium.
+Carved in the early Tang dynasty, a pair of limestone bodhisattvas 67 cm high was separated by Christie's on September 13, 2018, fetching $ 3.25M and $ 2M.

 Buddhism is persecuted in China from the reign of the Wuzong emperor of the Tang dynasty.
 The period of the five short-lived dynasties that follow each other from 907 to 960 CE after the fall of the Tang remains for Buddhism a period of weakness before its renewal under the Song.
 The altar figures are now made of wood, cheaper than bronze or stone.
 Polychromy is still applied.

-On May 29 in Hong Kong, Christie's sells a pair of wooden bodhisattvas, lot 2713 estimated HK $ 40M.
+On May 29, 2019, Christie's sold for HK $ 45M a pair of wooden bodhisattvas, lot 2713.
 They are standing in an identical attitude in mirror inversion, for flanking an Amitabha that has disappeared.
 They are 145 cm high without including their modern stands.
 Traces of pigments have been preserved.
 Please watch the video where the sequences alternate with a monumental Qing Buddha.

 Some details including the fishnet pattern of the necklace are typical of the early Song.
 A departure from the Buddhist canon during the dark period has lengthened the legs and slightly reduced heads and necks.